hleclerc/Sane_inter/docs/generation/content.md

 # Current status

 All the features in the documents have been tested in intermediate prototypes.
-Since there's stable interpreter, the compiler is currently rewritten in Sane... so it's totally a good time for comments and potentially deep modifications !
+Since there's a stable interpreter, the compiler is currently rewritten in Sane... so it's totally a good time for comments and potentially deep modifications !